alackles/CMSC-140-FS-22/_pages/labs/lab2-collatz.md

 It seems like an extremely easy problem to get a handle on, and yet expert mathematicians are unable to determine whether it is true for every number or whether there are some exceptions.

+For more, you can check out this nice pop-sci write-up in [Quanta Magazine](https://www.quantamagazine.org/why-mathematicians-still-cant-solve-the-collatz-conjecture-20200922/).
+But we aren't really interested in solving it; we just want to implement it.

 ## Lab Overview

 Each of you will make your own script for the collatz conjecture which takes a number, performs the operations above, and outputs the chain of numbers taken to get to the answer.